-After a couple of decades I’m still delighted that at the heart of what I do, every day, is create warm, playful, beautiful stories.
+After a couple of decades I’m still delighted that at the heart of what I do, every day, is create warm, clear, playful stories.

 I invite people in.
 I draw attention.
-I try my best to evoke a feeling.
+I do my best to be true.

 And I back stories up with images, sets, moving pictures, and playful ideas—all propelled by story.
-Here’s one.
-And more.
+Want a simple example: Here’s one.

 Here’s One: Full Text

 In the beginning everyone sees the world as limitless possibilities- a place to explore, a feeling to experience, a challenge to create.

 A few people stay that way.
 Here is one.